What is Alcohol?

 Any medications that you take can increase the effects of this substance.
 So, make sure to check the labels on the medications or consult a physician before drinking and taking medication.
 Some medications will react violently when combined with this substance.
 Also, antibiotics may become ineffective when taken in combination with this substance.

 The different types of this substance that a person ingests can affect the consumption rate due to the difference in the actual concentrations of this substance in different alcoholic beverages.
 If a drink has an alcohol concentration between 10% and 30% such as beers, malt liquor and many table wines, they get absorbed more quickly than those above 30% and below 10%.
 This often plays a role in the increasing blood alcohol level after a person ingests a “shot” prior to leaving the social event.
-The shot will absorb much slower than the beer he or she may have been drinking, and may increase a person’s blood alcohol level while the person is in police custody.
+The shot will absorb much slower than the beer they may have been drinking, and may increase a person’s blood alcohol level while the person is in police custody.
 Those drinks with lower alcohol content tend to be missed by the body while in the gastrointestinal tract and they absorb very slow and large quantities can delay the process of gastric emptying.

 Amounts higher irritate the mucous membranes causing increased secretion of the mucous and again slowing the process of gastric emptying.
 Therefore, two people with similar body types can drink the same amount of this substance but if the individuals are of different weights then one will have a larger percentage of water in the body and therefore will become intoxicated less quickly.
 An individual with more muscle mass will most likely be less affected than someone with a higher body fat content due to the fact that fatty tissue does not contain very much water and will therefore not absorb much of this substance.

 At any particular blood alcohol content, a driver may be significantly less impaired than another due to a greater tolerance to the effects of this substance.
-For this reason, a driver’s apparent sobriety as seen through an obvious lack of impairment or a demonstration that the driver could perform tasks in a sober manner, sometimes may be used as evidence to rebut an incriminating blood-alcohol test result.
+For this reason, a driver’s apparent sobriety as seen through an obvious lack of impairment or a demonstration that the driver could perform tasks in a sober manner, sometimes may be used as evidence to rebut an incriminating blood alcohol test result.

 Average Total Body Water as a Function of Sex and Age